noawe-boi/NoahsObsidianSync/Physics Grade 11 IA3.md

 EMF spectrum: part about how light is emf

 Ionizing vs non ionizing radiation:
-EMF with very short wavelengths are
+EMF with very short wavelengths are considered